-The spotlight today is on three of such women who are making giant strides as they run for the position of judge.
-They are Olanike Adebayo, April Ademiluyi and Ngozi Akubuike.
+Three Nigerian women are getting ready to run for the position of a judge in the United States of America.
+They are Olanike Adebayo, April Ademiluyi, and Ngozi Akubuike.

 Read on to know more about them.